-Introduction to Shell Scripting Interview Questions And Answer
+Shell Scripting Interview Questions And Answers

-Shell Scripting is a way by which one can alleviate this necessity by automating these command sequences in order to make one’s life at the shell easier and more productive.
-Unix/Linux uses shells to accept commands given by the end user, Shell Scripting Interview Questions there are quite a few different shells available.
-The most commonly used shells are
+Shell Scripting is a way by which one can alleviate this necessity by automating these command sequences to make one’s life in the shell more accessible and productive.
+Unix/Linux uses shells to accept commands given by the end-user; Shell Scripting Interview Questions there are quite a few different shells available.

-4.TCSH(Extended C SHell) is based on CSH.
+- TCSH(Extended C SHell) based on CSH.

 Part 1 – Shell Scripting Interview Questions (Basic)